-Aarhus is an impressive city where Denmark’s Premier port is situated on the Bay of Aarhus River.
-Aarhus is arranged with sidewalk cafes.
+The Aarhus is an impressive city where Denmark’s Premier port is situat on the Bay of Aarhus River.
+Aarhus is arrang with sidewalk cafes.
 There are abundant beaches ideal for a refreshing dive in sunny summer.
 Beautiful sandy beaches are perfect for walking, biking and running in Aarhus, Demark.

 The nightlife is alluring to the tourists as there are wonderful café and bars to entertain them.
 Café Romer is popular for delicious food as well as live music.
 St. Pauls Apothek and the Australian bar offers delicious and aesthetically pleasing drinks to its customers in Aarhus, Denmark.

 There are excellent budget restaurants named Mellemrum and Belli in Aarhus.
 Numerous places are remained to enjoy food by the river with picturesque surroundings.

 Odense is the third largest city, specially known for the birthplace of Hans Christian Anderson, a celebrated fairy tale writer.
 There are numerous sculptures, attractions and museum dedicated to his brilliant literary work.

 Highly admir Odense International Film Festival and Hans Christian Andersen’s fairy-tale Festival are exhibit in Odense.
 It is the commercial hub of the Danish Island Funen.